Gandalf1783/javalightcontrol/README.md

 ## Work In Progess:

+1. Include the UI (default UI) into the jar itself.
-1. Refactoring the Console - Adding Commands (Mostly done), Command Autocomplete via (TAB) Key (Current Focus)
+2. Refactoring the Console - Adding Commands (Mostly done), Command Autocomplete via (TAB) Key (Current Focus)
-2. Adding Auto-Save supports (to prevent data-loss in case of application crash)
+3. Adding Auto-Save supports (to prevent data-loss in case of application crash)
-3. User Interface
+4. User Interface
-4. Commandline support (Commands are unstable and not safe to use yet)
+5. Commandline support (Commands are unstable and not safe to use yet)
-5. Session Support (Multi-User)
+6. Session Support (Multi-User)

 ## To Do: